Valks-Minecraft-Plugins/ValksMinecraftHelper/README.md

 # Valks Minecraft Helper
 Simplifies the tedious process of adding required dependency mods back to the mods folder when debugging faulty Minecraft mods.

+This tool has only been tested on Fabric modpacks so far.

 ![Untitled](https://github.com/Valks-Minecraft-Plugins/ValksMinecraftHelper/assets/6277739/e62f3eee-6085-49f2-bd3e-cdce914b0b38)

 Lets say you just put together a modpack with over 400 mods but one of the mods is causing problems and you don't know which one it is.